dylanmm/LISB/README.md

 ``` [functionName argone argtwo argthree returnfunction] ```
 The meat of my analysis is in the `eval` function in `symtab.c`.
 In the eval function I'm checking if the node to the left is a string, If it is, is it a variable or function?
 If it is defined, return it's integer value.
 If the string is not a previously defined variable or function an error is thrown.

 The I'm using the words "argument" and "returnFunction" in the example above, however remember everything is a function, and so those arguments can be functions themselves.
 Lists within lists within lists. `functionName` is also not required.
-Every function only requires it's return value to be defined.
+Every function only requires its return value to be defined.
 To explain, let's look at the simplest list: `[0]`.
 This is an unnamed function that returns zero.
+Numbers are just functions that return themselves.

 A return value is the right-most item in a list. `[0 1 3 4]`, returns 4.